xsherryhe/facebook-clone/NOTES.md

 Need websocket for:
 -notifications
 -friend request link
--live updating of posts on post index page
+-live updating of posts and post times on post index page